waltervh/BornAgain-website/content/documentation/getting-started/installation/windows/_index.md

 The BornAgain installation package for Windows 7, 8 and 10 can be downloaded from [here]({{% relref "download#Windows" %}}).

 There are several installers provided for various Python distributions.

+{{% alert theme="info" %}}
-We recommend users to install BornAgain intended for latest Python {{% recommended-python %}} version.
+We recommend users to install BornAgain intended for latest Python {{% recommended-python %}} version, as support for BornAgain with Python2 might be dropped in the future.
+{{% /alert %}}

 After downloading the installer, double click the `.exe` file and follow the instructions on the screen.

 {{< figscg src="/img/bornagainapp_32.png" class="float-left">}} Use BornAgain icon located on the desktop to start GUI.